ipfs/ipfs/project-directory.md

 IPFS Project Directory
 ======================
-These are all the repos found in the ipfs Github org.
-If you still can't find what you're looking for try [searching Github]( https://github.com/search?utf8=%E2%9C%93&q=user%3Aipfs).
+These are all the repos found in the ipfs Github organization.
+If you still can't find what you're looking for, try [searching Github]( https://github.com/search?utf8=%E2%9C%93&q=user%3Aipfs).

 ## Documents
 * [papers](https://github.com/ipfs/papers)